dij0s/PETAL/thesis/bachelor_thesis.typ

 )<strategy_planner_design>

 The factual queries are treated by both #ref(<generate_answer_factual_system_prompt>) and #ref(<generate_answer_factual_user_prompt>) whereas actionable queries are handled by #ref(<generate_answer_actionable_system_prompt>) and #ref(<generate_answer_actionable_user_prompt>).
-The conversational context is simply broken down and included in the prompts.
+The conversational context is included in the prompts.

 The language model response, which is the answer to the user's query, is streamed to the web interface (#ref(<ai_agent_design>), transition 8).